Ben Kotwica

-Ben Kotwica (born, December 8, 1974) is an American professional football coach and former linebacker who is the assistant special teams coach for the Los Angeles Rams of the National Football League (NFL).
+Ben Kotwica (born, December 8, 1974) is an American professional football coach and former linebacker who is a senior special teams assistant for the Baltimore Ravens of the National Football League (NFL).
 He has coached special teams for numerous NFL teams, having served previously as special teams coordinator for the New York Jets, Washington Redskins, Atlanta Falcons, and Denver Broncos.
+He has also served as the interim special teams coordinator for the Los Angeles Rams.

 College career and military service

 Kotwica was a linebacker and team captain for Army from 1993 to 1996.
 Before his career in coaching, Kotwica served in the United States Army as a helicopter pilot, reaching the rank of Captain by 2004.
 In addition to missions in Bosnia and Herzegovina and Korea, he is a veteran of the Iraq War.

 Coaching career

 New York Jets

 In 2007, Kotwica was hired by the New York Jets to be their defense/special teams quality control coach.
 In 2013, Kotwica was promoted to special teams coordinator.